xmos/sw_usb_audio/README.rst

 -  Windows XP volume control very sensitive.
 The Audio 1.0 driver built into Windows XP (usbaudio.sys) does not properly support master volume AND channel volume controls, leading to a very sensitive control.
 Descriptors can be easily modified to disable master volume control if required (one byte - bmaControls(0) in Feature Unit descriptors)

 -  88.2kHz and 176.4kHz sample frequencies are not exposed in Windows control panels.
 This is due to known OS restrictions.

--  MIDI SysEx messages dropping when used with Mac OSX (behaviour observed on Mac OSX 10.8.2).

 Host System Requirements
 ========================